As a consultant, you excel in your area of expertise. But, closing deals with new clients? Perhaps that’s something you’re still trying to figure out.

 Sometimes a clean, simple consulting proposal without too many frills is all you need, whether you’re pitching a traditional corporate client or simply want something easy to fill out.

 After all, juggling your current workload and finding and pitching new leads is tough.
-A well-designed template will make your life a lot easier.
+A well-designed business proposal template will make your life a lot easier.
 Plus, clients hiring a consultant may even be more likely appreciate a simple, straight-forward proposal that they can understand than one that needs lots of explaining.

 Success Tip: Focus on Value and ROI in Your Proposal